Irene Wosikowski: Provenance and early years

 Judith Auer Irene Wosikowski was born in Danzig (as Gdańsk was known at that time) and grew up in a politicised social-democratic household.
 Her mother later came to prominence as the politician and Hamburg parliamentarian Alice Wosikowski (1886–1949).
 Her father, the factory worker Wilhelm Wosikowski, was killed in October 1914 at the start the war, when she was four.
 The pension provided to the widows of fallen soldiers was meagre, and her mother struggled financially to support the young family.
 At one stage Irene's older brother Eberhard (born in 1908) was forced by the family's poverty temporarily to leave middle school.
 In 1911 Wilhelm Wosikowski had received an employment ban ("Berufsverbot") in Danzig on account of his trades union involvement and the family relocated to Kiel.
 In 1921 Alice Wosikowski married her dead husband's brother and the family moved again, this time to Hamburg.

 Politics

 Irene attended a "Handelsschule" (commercially oriented school) and on completion of the middle school stage took a job as a typist.
 After two years she moved on to work in an export agency.
 Her next job was with the Hamburg branch of the Soviet trade mission.
 She was sent in 1930 to work at the (implausibly large) Soviet trade mission in Berlin.
 She had been only 14 in 1924 when she joined the Young Communists: between 1926 and 1930 she was the "political leader" ("politische Leiterin") with the Young Communists' Hamburg group.
 1930 was the year in which she joined the Communist Party.
-In 1932 she became a member of the party's "Antimilitaristischer Apparat Abteilung Militärpolitik“ (AM-Apparat), which is generally identified as a cover name for the Communist Party's Intelligence Service.
+In 1932 she became a member of the party's AM-Apparat, which is generally identified as a cover name for the Communist Party's Intelligence Service.